AlexanderDzhoganov/piped/README.md

 transform(fn)                   | Transforms the currently selected property with a function of the type `function (value, [scope], [rootScope]) {}`.
-The function can return a new value or a promise resolving to the new value. isString()                      | Ensures the currently selected property is of type `String`, adds a validation error otherwise. isNumber()                      | Ensures the currently selected property is of type `Number`, adds a validation error otherwise. isDate()                        | Ensures the currently selected property is of type `Date`, adds a validation error otherwise. isArray()                       | Ensures the currently selected property is of type `Array`, adds a validation error otherwise. isObject()                      | Ensures the currently selected property is of type `Object`, adds a validation error otherwise.
+The function can return a new value or a promise resolving to the new value. isString()                      | Ensures the currently selected property is of type `String`, adds a validation error otherwise. isNumber()                      | Ensures the currently selected property is of type `Number`, adds a validation error otherwise. isBoolean()                      | Ensures the currently selected property is of type `Boolean`, adds a validation error otherwise. isDate()                        | Ensures the currently selected property is of type `Date`, adds a validation error otherwise. isArray()                       | Ensures the currently selected property is of type `Array`, adds a validation error otherwise. isObject()                      | Ensures the currently selected property is of type `Object`, adds a validation error otherwise.